elasticluster/elasticluster/docs/playbooks.rst

      node before removing it.
 Be careful when shrinking a cluster, as this may lead to data loss!

+  3. The current HDFS replication factor is set to 1 e.g. off, depending on your case you may want to change this.
+In order to do so, add the following to your setup config (setting replication to ): global_var_hdfs_replication_factor=3

 The following example configuration sets up a Hadoop cluster using 4 storage+execution nodes::